moremeyou/Obsidian-Tag-Buddy/README.md

 - Convert to tag text with opt+click.
 Toggle off to use opt+click to perform native tag search.
 - Remove child tags first.
 Toggle off to use shift+click to remove child tags fitst.
 - Override native mobile tag search.
 Toggle on to restore mobile native tag search on tap.
 Tag removal will then use press+hold.
-- Show mobile noticed.
+- Show mobile notices.
 Toggle off to hide notices when editing or removing a tag.

 ### Notes
 - ** BETA WARNING ** Plugin is stable, but not fully tested.